 Data from your CRM is going to be crucial here.
 Look for trends in:

-• Challenges (e.g., what pain points did they share with your sales reps?)
+- Challenges (e.g., what pain points did they share with your sales reps?)

-• Demographics (e.g., where are they located?)
+- Demographics (e.g., where are they located?)

-• Roles (what are the most common job titles your customers hold?)
+- Roles (what are the most common job titles your customers hold?)

 Interview your customers

+Supplement your existing data and dig deeper by actually speaking with your current customers.
 Use surveys to collect quantitative data (for instance, you might not have insights into demographic data like age) and customer interviews to capture qualitative insights.

 In your customer interviews, ask questions like:

-• Tell me about how your team uses our product each day.
+- Tell me about how your team uses our product each day.

-• How were you managing these tasks before working with us?
+- How were you managing these tasks before working with us?

 Create multiple personas

 It’s unlikely that you’ll have a single marketing persona because your product will probably appeal to a few different kinds of people.
+That’s good as it will inform email segmentation (which we’ll discuss later).

+Again, use a combination of hard data (marketing attribution, information in our CRM, etc.) and customer research (interviews) to build this out.
 Remember, the idea is to create a broad representation.
 We know that not every customer will take this exact route to purchase.
 But we're on the right path if we can cover 80% of real customer journeys.

 From an email marketing perspective, this exercise aims to inform the creation of email content and messaging.

-Knowing whether a customer is at the product awareness stage (the first step in the above customer journey) or approaching the product purchase stages is crucial, as the content you distribute via email will be vastly different.
+Knowing whether a customer is at the product awareness stage (the first step in the above customer journey) or approaching the product purchase stage is crucial, as the content you distribute via email will be vastly different.

 3. Get super clear on goals and outcomes

 The best email marketers have absolute clarity on their goals and desired outcomes.
+You’ll likely have several, as outcomes will differ at each stage.

 For example, for awareness stage customers, your overarching goal is to educate them on the impact of the challenges they’re facing, provide advice and solutions, and move them forward to consideration.